CoderCat55/HearMeMioConnect/README.md

 Your aim is to discuss the structure with me.
 I need you to be objective.
 You should use strategies like listing pros and cons of a situation and judge it according to my aim.

 When change of code only change what is relevant do not try to change anything that is not relevant with my aim.
+I need to know which parts you have made changes tell me because sometimes you change something inside a fucntion which I am not aware of.